 Lincoln's murder deeply wounded the Davis family.
-After the assassination, Robert Lincoln telegraphed David to come to Washington D.C. at once to look after Lincoln's affairs.
+After the assassination, Robert Todd Lincoln telegraphed David to come to Washington D.C. at once to look after Lincoln's affairs.
 Lincoln had died "intestate," which meant that he did not have a will.
 The court in Illinois appointed David as the administrator of Lincoln's estate.

 While David worked in Washington, Sarah supervised the construction of their new mansion.
-To reflect their increasing wealth and status in Bloomington, the farmhouse, which came with the initial land purchase, no longer met their needs.
+To reflect their increasing wealth and status in Bloomington, the farm house, which came with the initial land purchase, no longer met their needs.
 David hired well-known architect Alfred Piquenard to design the home, a three-story structure with 36 rooms.
+Piquenard, partnered with Chicago architect John C. Cochrane, also designed Bloomington's third courthouse and the Illinois State Capital Building in Springfield.

 Sarah made most of the decisions about the mansion's interior struggling between decorating decisions and the rising costs.
 She was able to rationalize the choices she made and kept David updated through her letters.
+Sarah wrote to David on one occasion about painting the walls stating that "The expense of this work will be considerable, but if it can be washed as Mr. Becker says to look fresh - and will last as long as he says - I think we shall not regret it."
 The home offered many modern conveniences including indoor plumbing, hot and cold running water, a central furnace, and gas lighting.
 Sarah incorporated her floral passion in the decorative scheme which included an ornamental garden in the front yard and plants throughout the house.

 At the start of the project, the mansion was estimated to cost approximately \$30,000, but after its completion in 1872, the cost had risen to \$75,000.
-David normally would have had little patience for spending twice as much as he had planned, but his commitment to the project and his high regard for his wife led him to accept the price increase.
+David normally would have had little patience for spending twice as much as he had planned but his commitment to the project and his high regard for his wife led him to accept the price increase.